purplesyringa/site/blog/log-is-non-monotonic-in-php-and-lua/index.md

 <aside-start-here />

 `libm`, the library that provides [transcendental functions](https://en.wikipedia.org/wiki/Transcendental_function), exposes multiple functions for computing logarithms: `log`, `log10`, `log2`, etc. Each function handles a single base: `log` uses base $e$, `log10` uses base $10$, and so on.
-While there are no guarantees on their precision, they are usually pretty good, and at least monotonous ([brute-force](https://play.rust-lang.org/?version=stable&mode=release&edition=2024&gist=0451f055ca6b29eb8f24287f7f699dea)).
+While there are no guarantees on their precision, they are usually pretty good, and at least monotonic ([brute-force](https://play.rust-lang.org/?version=stable&mode=release&edition=2024&gist=0451f055ca6b29eb8f24287f7f699dea)).

 :::aside
 "Usually" because `libc` has multiple independent implementations.